 \section{Geometrothermodynamics of simple systems}

+A rigorous formulation of GTD implies the introduction of geometrical concepts like contact manifolds, tangent and cotangent contact manifolds, smooth maps, pullbacks, etc. \cite{quev07,qq11,blnq14}.
+The main purpose of this section is to present GTD in a less rigorous manner, using only the essential tools of differential geometry and emphasizing the intuitive physical and geometric aspects.

 The simplest thermodynamic systems are those with only two thermodynamic degrees of freedom.
-To describe this type of systems, it is necessary to specify two extensive variables, say entropy $S$ and volume $V$, two intensive variables, say temperature $T$ and pressure $P$, and a thermodynamic potential, say the internal energy $U$.
-In GTD \cite{quezar03,quev07}, the thermodynamic variables are used as coordinates for the construction of the thermodynamic phase space ${\cal T}$, which in this case is 5-dimensional.
-We assume that ${\cal T}$ is a differential manifold so that it allows the introduction of additional geometric structures.
-In particular, we introduce the so called fundamental Gibbs form \be \Theta = dU - T d S + P d V \ , \ee which, as we will see below, contains the information about the first law of thermodynamics.
-In addition, we introduce a metric $G$ that, in general, can depend on all the coordinates of ${\cal T}$, i.e. $G=G(U,S,V,T,P)$.
+To describe this kind of systems, it is necessary to specify two extensive variables, say entropy $S$ and volume $V$, two intensive variables, say temperature $T$ and pressure $P$, and a thermodynamic potential, say the internal energy $U$.
+In GTD \cite{quev07}, the thermodynamic variables are used as coordinates for the construction of the thermodynamic phase space ${\cal T}$, which in this case is 5-dimensional.
+We assume that ${\cal T}$ is a well-behaved differential manifold so that it allows us to introduce additional geometric structures.
+In particular, we introduce the so-called fundamental Gibbs form \be \Theta = dU - T d S + P d V \ , \ee which, as we will see below, contains the information about the first law of thermodynamics.
+In addition, we introduce a metric structure $G$ that, in general, can depend on all the coordinates of ${\cal T}$, i.e. $G=G(U,S,V,T,P)$.